sjn/introducing-se/docs.md

 * ✅ Claim is positive, e.g. *«this exists / is true»*
 * ✅ … Specific & clear.
-* ✅ … Foundational or im&shy;portant
+* ✅ … Foundational or im&shy;portant.
-* ❌ … Trivial or obvious
+* ❌ … Trivial or obvious.
-* ⚠️  Stop if the claim is a *safety net!*
+* ⚠️  Stop if the claim is a *Safety Net*!

 [comment]: # (|||)

 #### When to abort early

-*Safety net*, in this context, is something that pre&shy;vents an individual from doing harm to them&shy;selves or others.
+*Safety Net*, in this context, is something that pre&shy;vents an individual from doing harm to them&shy;selves or others.

 \
-*«My God helped me be&shy;come sober, and without Him I would probably drink myself to death.»*
+*«My Belief helped me be&shy;come sober, and without it I would probably drink myself to death.»*

 \
-SE is **not always the right tool**.
+SE is **not always** the right tool to use!

 [comment]: # (!!!)

 ### 4. Clarify terms

-* *«What do you mean when you say this?»*
+* *«What do you mean when you say …?»*
 * In your own words, **repeat** what you hear.
 * **Confirm** if you understand correctly.
 * Identify, clarify & qualify words that may confuse.

+\
+Take notes!

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")